LoopKit/loopdocs/docs/version/development.md

 ### Feature Branch: Medtrum and Dana Support

-**Updates are believed to have fixed the active insulin issues reported for both Dana and Medtrum, but this should be tested by experts to confirm pumps are working well with Loop.**
+General statement about these pump managers.
+These were created for use with Trio and, at the time, some of the differences between the way Loop and other OS-AID systems handle insulin accounting were not completely understood.

+* Initially the bolusing pump event problem was pointed out and a fix provided
+* There was still an issue with reporting temp basal pump events
+    * This issue was fixed for MedtrumKit on 17 Feb 2026
+    * See the now closed MedtrumKit Issue: [Loop and Medtrum Pump Manager: Basal Delivery Accounting is Not Correct](https://github.com/jbr7rr/MedtrumKit/issues/77)
+* Until there is time to copy these inputs to the DanaKit repository, those using Dana with Loop should only use Dosing Strategy of Automatic Bolus

+Anyone uses these new pump managers need to be using either one of these branches:

+* `feat/dev-dana-medtrum`
+* `feat/eversense`

 !!! important "Experts Only"
-    Please only use the `feat/dev-dana-medtrum` branch if you are prepared to follow along in zulipchat and are willing to test an experimental branch to help test and resolve issues.
+    Please only use an experimental branch if you are prepared to follow along in zulipchat and are willing to help test and resolve issues.

-    * Please ensure you have the latest version of this branch by synching before you build:
+    * Please ensure you have the latest version of a given branch by synching before you build:
-        * `feat/dev-dana-medtrum`
         * Mac-Xcode: type `git pull --recurse` to update an existing clone or download a fresh copy
-        * Browser Build, the Build Loop action, with the `feat/dev-dana-medtrum` branch selected should automatically sync your fork for you
+        * Browser Build, the Build Loop action, with the `feat/dev-dana-medtrum` or `feat/eversense` branch selected should automatically sync your fork for you

 ### Feature Branch: Eversense Support